 Apps on your phone, FitBit bands on your wrist, or old fashioned fitness journals on your desk are all good ways to keep track and motivate yourself.
 Most of these apps or devices set goals internally and they are very easy to monitor and work towards.
 They also have reminders which alert you to get off the couch and get in those steps!

 4. Find What You Enjoy

-If you're new to exercise trial and error may be the best bet here.
+If you are new to exercise, trial and error may be the best bet here.
 Not all of us are open to joining a running group, soccer team, or hitting the weights at the gym.
 Find what you enjoy doing and feel like a kid again doing it.
-The more you enjoy the activity the more likely you'll keep doing it.
+The more you enjoy the activity, the more likely you'll keep doing it.
 Even walking and enjoying the sights and sounds has great health benefits.
 Exercise should not be a chore or a punishment.